nfm/gplus/README.md

 You can then specify additional redirect URIs and allowed javascript origins.

+Currently, the Google+ API limits applications to 1,000 API requests per day.
+You can request an increase to this limit by visiting the [developer console](https://code.google.com/apis/console/) under the 'Quotas' section for your application.

 ## Unauthorized requests (for public data)

 Create an API client using your API key: